wpendl99/.github/profile/webFrameworks/pwa/pwa.md

 ![Spotify app](pwaSpotifyDesktopApp.jpg)

-# Steps to make PWA
+# Steps to make a PWA

 One of the best things about PWA technology is that it doesn't require a significant amount of overhead to make your application a PWA.
 If you have built your application using responsive design techniques (@media, viewport meta, flex, grid, ...) and you have fallback functionality when disconnected, then you only have to take two additional steps.
-First, you need to provide a manifest that provides the details about how to display your application on the device.
+First, you need to provide a manifest that defines the details for displaying your application.
 Next, you need to write some JavaScript that implements the service worker API in order to cache files for performance and offline ability.

 ## Manifest and icons